Spool Conrods aren't cheap - all our competitors are just overpriced.

 HP Rating Of Connecting Rods

 Through increased engine speed, displacement, firing pressure or a combination thereof, horsepower is gained.
 However, through the various changes in the cycle, the demand on the rods varies significantly.
-However, through various alterations in the cycle, the demand on the rods varies greatly.
 Furthermore, extreme dynamic loads on the drive train such as intermittently free spinning wheels or propellers (hill climb races, off shore boat races) should be considered when making the right choice of rod.